neo-project/global-blockchain-compliance-hub/_posts/1111-11-11-emergency-procedures.md

 It is possible that an evacuation may be necessary in the absence of major physical pain or injury.
 There is a difference between a disgruntled and homesick FOPper and one with more serious concerns.
 Try to convince a disgruntled FOPper to stay, but keep in mind more serious issues may exist:

 - **Suicidal Ideation**: If a FOPper is verbalizing a wish to commit suicide, either to you or to other FOPpers, that person needs to be taken out of the field.
-- **Threatening Behavior**: If an individual presents a risk to other individuals, or to him/ herself, s/he needs to be taken out of the field.
+- **Threatening Behavior**: If an individual presents a risk to other individuals, or to themselves, they need to be taken out of the field.
 This behavior could manifest itself in threatening language or actions.
 - **Eating Problems**: Maintaining healthy caloric and water intake is essential in the outdoors.
 It is necessary not only to retain the energy for rigorous physical activity, but it is also an important part of preventing injuries.
 Individuals are more susceptible to accidents and hypothermia when their blood sugar is low.
 Because food and water are so important in the outdoors, an individual who is unwilling to eat the food presents a serious problem.
 Go over the importance of food in Cambridge and frame it along with other safety guidelines and rules.
 Continue to emphasize the importance of food in the backcountry and encourage your FOPper to eat.
 See if you can do anything to adjust to their concerns.

 ### Missing Person Procedures